-Travis Scott Ordered to Pay $400k After Losing Super Bowl Gig Lawsuit
+Travis Scott Ordered To Pay $400K After Losing Super Bowl Gig Lawsuit

-Soon, Travis Scott will be signing a hefty check.
+Travis Scott will soon be signing a hefty check.
 The rapper was sued in 2018 by a company claiming that he canceled on them without giving notice.
 He maintained that the reason he did not show up is because of unpreventable issues, however, the jury in the case didn’t quite think the same way.

-Scott said he was unable to make the performance “due to weather and logistics” but the company said that he simply “refused to show up to the event.”
+Scott said he was unable to make the performance “due to weather and logistics,” but the company said that he simply “refused to show up to the event.”

 The rapper was in Minneapolis on February 3 with two events scheduled for that Saturday night.
-He was set for a club performance at 10:30, followed by a flight by private jet to a show in Vegas at 1:30 AM.
+He was set for a club performance at 10:30 p.m., followed by a flight by private jet to a show in Las Vegas at 1:30 a.m.

-A manager connected to the Myth Nightclub in Minneapolis where Scott was supposed to appear, told TMZ that promoters miscalculated his jet’s landing spot in Minnesota.
+A manager connected to the Myth Nightclub in Minneapolis, where Scott was supposed to appear, told TMZ that promoters miscalculated his jet’s landing spot in Minnesota.
 It wound up being too far away from the club for him to make it to the gig on time.

-Scott showed up to his other scheduled performance in Vegas later that night.
+Scott showed up to his other scheduled performance in Las Vegas later that night.

 TMZ reported that in the lawsuit, PJAM also accused Scott of holding onto the $150,000 the promoter said they paid him upfront, including another $10,000 to his booking agent.
 The documents also state that PJAM arranged for Scott’s private jet and paid out additional expenses for promotion, only for him to back out hours beforehand.